Do You Dare Go Past the Movie Screen into the Star Wars Galaxy?

 How did the Star Wars canon work?

-Leeland Chee was hired as the Holocron Keeper, a database of all these stories to keep them straight, preventing and correcting contradictions.
+There were several continuity editors over the years.
+Initially, they used notebooks to keep things in order.
+Leeland Chee was hired as the Holocron Keeper, a database of all these stories to make it easier to prevent contradictions.

 Old stories, like the Han Solo and Lando Calrissian trilogies, the radio dramas and even some of the classic Marvel comics were gradually folded into the canon as much as possible.
 Splinter of the Mind’s Eye, a story told even before The Empire Strikes Back, had a graphic novel made that smoothed over the inconsistencies.